spohess/pylog-app/README.md

-# pylog-app
+# PyLogAPP
-Lib to crate file log
+Package to append app menssages to an log file